 We will use

-sc command which is main tool used to manage windows service.
+sc command which is the main tool used to manage windows service.
 We will use

 query parameter in order to list given service status.
 We will list service named

 Appinfo in windows services.

 As we can see from screenshot it has type 30 which is a Win32 service.